 Minimally Invasive Spinal Surgery in Israel

 Minimally invasive spine surgery is a unique type of operation which uses endoscopic equipment.
-This surgery considers to have favorable results, and cause minimal trauma to the patient.
+This surgery considers to have favorable results, and causes minimal trauma to the patient.

-In this type of surgery, the surgeon enters the field of surgery through a few small skin incisions (up to 2-3 cm).
-After preforming these strategically placed incisions, he places a miniature digital video camera and special surgical instruments though those cuts.
+In this type of surgery, the surgeon accesses the spine through few small skin incisions (up to 2-3 cm).
+After preforming these strategically placed incisions, he places a miniature digital video camera and special surgical instruments through those cuts.

 At the end of the surgery, the endoscopic equipment is removed, the small incisions are sutured and bandaged.

 Minimally invasive spine surgery is an attractive option for patients who wish for a faster recovery, smaller skin incisions and scars and a significantly reduced risk.

 Is my medical problem suitable for this surgery?